 Students have the right to ask to have records corrected that they believe are inaccurate, misleading, or in violation of their privacy rights.
-For specific procedures, contact the Registrar@BaptistU.edu.
+For specific procedures, contact the Registrar's Office at Registrar@BaptistU.edu.

 Parental Notification

 Parents of tax-dependent students may be notified when a student is placed on probation or suspended.
 Parents may also be notified if certain policies and procedures are violated.
 Documentation of tax dependent students is required on an annual basis.